 A number of post-secondary schools across Alberta offer programs for Indigenous Peoples.

-Indigenous colleges offer education and training in an environment that includes culturally relevant programming, counselling services and access to Elders.
+Indigenous Programs of Study offer education and training in an environment that includes culturally relevant programming, counselling services and access to Elders.

 See these videos of students at Indigenous colleges:

 Colleges, technical schools and universities offer programs for Indigenous Peoples: